 - Excluding sponsors from participating in the final Jury.

 We hope that knowing more about the process will help everyone appreciate just how much each of our award winners has earned their spot on the stage.
-So grab your tickets, prepare your wardrobe, and be ready to enjoy a night of celebration of our wonderful community!
+So follow @nzgamesfest on twitter, plan your Awards outfit, and be ready to enjoy a night of celebration of our wonderful community!